In true crime the clichés are inescapable.

 “This was the case in the county that caused people to put deadbolt locks on their doors.”
 Howard County Police Detective Keith Fisher on the Davis murder, Baltimore Sun, August 10th, 1999

-Compounding the community’s uneasiness,
+Compounding the community’s distress,

 Dolly’s death wasn’t the only unsolved murder in the area;